RasmusOtharKirketerp/flatten_github_python/README.md

 # GitHub Repository Flattener

 This Python script merges all `.py` files from a specified GitHub repository into a single output file.
-It's useful for quickly combining multiple scripts into a single file for easier distribution or execution.
+It's useful for quickly combining multiple scripts into a single file for easier distribution or execution or inpu til chatGPT!

 ## Requirements